confrm/confrm-arduino-esp/README.rst

 Installing the library
 ----------------------

-(Arduino IDE integration comming soon)
+(Arduino IDE integration coming soon)

 For now the library has to be added manually.
 There are a number of good tutorials on adding libraries manually, for example [https://www.digikey.co.uk/en/maker/blogs/2018/how-to-install-arduino-libraries].